 Strong coastal currents make swimming dangerous.

-When you are in Côte d’Ivoire, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws Côte d’Ivoire, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Homosexuality is not illegal, however public displays of affection between members of the same sex can be considered an 'offence against public decency'.
 Penalties for this include fines and imprisonment for up to two years.
 See our LGBTI travellers page.